Books from Spanish Cuentos

-I have all of his books in my free reading library and have reviewed the following in past libro lunes posts: El Gorila Blanco, El Ratón Pablito, La famila de Federico Rico and La Piñata de Renata.
-Th9is fellow Iowan’s books are always a hit during free reading, and if you are looking to implement FVR in your class, make sure to check out the game changer for implementing FVR.
+I have all of his books in my free reading library and have reviewed the following in past libro lunes posts: El Gorila Blanco, El Ratón Pablito, La famila de Federico Rico, El Pombero & and La Piñata de Renata.
+This fellow Iowan’s books are always a hit during free reading, and if you are looking to implement FVR in your class, make sure to check out the game changer for implementing FVR.

-I personally love that it is both a full story line, but with the pictures of a graphic novel.
+I personally love that it is both a full storyline, but with the pictures of a graphic novel.
 Each page has multiple full illustrations, which really helps to aid in the comprehensible input.
 There is also a full glossary and limited word count.
-I think it would be perfect for a late Spanish 1 or early Spanish 2 full class reader.
-All ages enjoy would enjoy it for free reading.
+It would be perfect for a late Spanish 1 or early Spanish 2 full class reader.
+All ages would enjoy it for free reading.

 There are so many opportunities for cultural exploration on topics such as champeta dance, vallenata music, arepas de huevo, sombreros vueltiaos, la fortaleza de San Felipe, mochila arhuaca, palenquera and more.
 Many of these cultural references also have a small explanation in English at the bottom of the page, to help the reader understand the novel.

 To see more, check out this awesome Papacito Youtube Playlist created by the author himself!

 My Spanish 3 students were retelling the story so far to their class in Spanish and convinced some others to read it as well.
 That is the beauty of free reading.
-Upper level students get a chance to read a fun book that may be considered lower than their level, that they ENJOY and it builds their confidence in reading in Spanish after a break.
-As a bonus this story is Funny and teens can relate to school, boy and family drama.
+Upper-level students get a chance to read a fun book that may be considered lower than their level, that they ENJOY and it builds their confidence in reading in Spanish after a break.
+As a bonus this story is Funny and teens can relate to school, boy, and family drama.

-Overall ¡Papacito! is a must have book for your free reading library in Spanish!
+Overall ¡Papacito! is a must-have book for your free reading library in Spanish!